 Categories

 Missions Giving Account

 Financial support is also greatly appreciated.
-You can give directly to missions via our giving page or in person at GVCF via our giving station located at the north end of our worship centre.
+You can give directly to missions via our giving page using the button below.

-This year, our team is seeking financial donations to go towards the purchase of Bibles and reading glasses whilst in Kenya.
-You can use the link above to give to these causes.
+This year, our team is seeking financial donations to go towards the purchase of Bibles and reading glasses while in Kenya.

+Categories